-Albireo, Beta Cygni (β Cyg) is a double star located in the constellation Cygnus.
+Albireo, Beta Cygni (β Cyg) is the primary component in a multiple star system located in the constellation Cygnus.
+It appears as an optical double star in small telescopes.
 With an apparent magnitude of 2.90, it is the fifth brightest star in Cygnus and the faintest of the stars that form the Northern Cross.
 Albireo lies at an approximate distance of 415 light years from Earth.
-It is one of the best known contrasting double stars in the sky, best seen in a small telescope.
+It is one of the best-known contrasting double stars in the sky and a popular target for amateur astronomers.

-Albireo appears as a single star to the unaided eye, but is in fact a binary system with two components that can be seen in a small telescope.
-The brighter of the two stars – designated Beta Cygni A or Beta1 Cygni – appears yellow, while the fainter one – Beta Cygni B or Beta2 Cygni – is blue.
+Albireo appears as a single star to the unaided eye and is resolved into a visual binary star system in a small telescope.
+The two optical components are designated Beta Cygni A or Beta1 Cygni and Beta Cygni B or Beta2 Cygni.
+The brighter of the two – Beta Cygni A – appears yellow, while the fainter component – Beta Cygni B – appears blue.
 The two make one of the most striking contrasting pairs in the sky.

-The two stars are separated by 34.3 arcseconds, but whether or not they form a physical pair or merely lie in the same line of sight is still uncertain.
-If they are a binary system, they take at least 75,000 years to complete an orbit.
-However, as the stars do not share a common proper motion across the sky, they are not likely to be gravitationally bound.
+The two components are separated by 34.3 arcseconds, but there are uncertainties as to whether they form a physical pair or merely lie in the same line of sight.
+If they do form a binary system, they take at least 75,000 years to complete an orbit.
+However, as the stars do not share a common proper motion across the sky, this may be a chance alignment, and the stars are not gravitationally bound.